RyuZhihao123/Plant-Recon-25/README.md

 The usage of of our network is the basically the same as StructureNet, so please also refer to their projects as well to get more comprehensive instructions and reference code.

+Please visit [this link]() to download the training weights of the networks.

 ## ☐ Part-2: Shape-guided 3D Plant Construction 🔥🔥